 Some 30 Mères Lyonnaises established the reputation of the Cuisine Lyonnaise during the 20th century.

 La Mère Brazier was not only the first woman to be awarded 3* by the Guide Michelin, but she also trained Paul Bocuse!

-La Mère Léa obtained 1* Michelin for her Choucroute au Champagne, her Tablier de sapeur (tripes) and her Macaroni gratin.
+La Mère Léa obtained 1* Michelin for her Choucroute au Champagne, Tablier de sapeur (tripes) and Macaroni gratin.

-The appearance of the Nouvelle Cuisine in the 1970s marked alas the decline of the Mères Lyonnaises’ style of cuisine.
+The appearance of the Nouvelle Cuisine in the 1970s marked the decline of the Mères Lyonnaises’ culinary style.

 That said, La Mère Blanc‘s grandson, George , won a 3rd star for the family restaurant in 1981.

 The era of the Mères Lyonnaises has long gone.

 However, Lyon’s oldest inhabitants still remember these fantastic chefs (and their larger than life personalities) and the specialties that made their reputation.

 Les Mères Lyonnaises undoubtedly revolutionized modern day Cuisine Lyonnaise, which is still defined by its quality and simplicity!

 Coordinates: Lat 45.779171 – Long 4.826776